Jeronimo Cruz gets pretty excited about bodies. Celestial bodies. Constellations, nebulae, star clusters.

 “I think the outreach activity and the public observing is one of the best tools that we have to remind the public that what we do is amazing,” said Beers.

 Kitt Peak’s primary mission is research, which Beers admitted isn’t always easy to balance with the public’s fascination with stargazing.
 But as a National Observatory, the mission also includes cultivating popular science through public facilities.

 Beers said it’s easy for the public to see “big science” in action with astronomy.
 Since its early years, the field has changed when only the wealthy could build telescopes and finance research.

 Public outreach programs have put astronomy in the hands of everyday people.

 “It’s the development of a national effort such as we have here,” said Beers, “that has democratized how we do astronomy.”

-Most of Arizona’s observatories offer public viewing programs, and many are booked months in advance.
-A particularly popular program is the University of Arizona’s Mount Lemmon Sky Center, part of Steward Observatory.
+Most Arizona’s observatories offer public viewing programs, and many are booked months in advance.
+One popular program is the University of Arizona’s Mount Lemmon Sky Center, part of Steward Observatory.